ZuchaoWang/ip-hilbert/docs/interfaces/HilbertMapper.md

 ▸ (`prefix`): `undefined` \| [`Rect`](Rect.md)

-Converts a prefix into a rectangular region in the grid according to the Hilbert curve Returns undefined if the provided prefix is out of range.
+Converts a prefix into a rectangular region in the grid according to the Hilbert curve.
+Returns undefined if the provided prefix is out of range.
-If the prefix is smaller than a grid, the region will be the grid containing the prefix
+If the prefix is smaller than a grid, the region will be the grid containing the prefix.

 ##### Parameters